IndraGunawan/symfony-docs/mailer.rst

 Disabling Automatic TLS
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 7.1

-    The option to disable automatic TLS was introduced in Symfony 7.1.

 By default, the Mailer component will use encryption when the OpenSSL extension
 is enabled and the SMTP server supports ``STARTTLS``.
 This behavior can be turned